Step 1: Determine Your Eligibility

 • Your organization is not requesting an award to support fundraising events, advertising or other for-profit business ventures, medical research or national health agency appeals, individual daycare center operations, large capital campaigns, or propaganda organizations or committees whose efforts are aimed at influencing legislation.

-• The main office of your organization is located within one of the five Bethany Fund Communities (Austin, Garfield Park, Humboldt Park and North Lawndale), and the services provided will be located primarily within the Bethany Fund Communities.
+• The main office of your organization is located within one of the four Bethany Fund Communities (Austin, Garfield Park, Humboldt Park and North Lawndale), and the services provided will be located primarily within the Bethany Fund Communities.

 • Your organization is seeking a grant for a program and not a capital request.
 NOTE: A small amount of capital (including the renovation of facilities, repairs, as well as the purchase of equipment, etc.), may be included as part of your program grant; however, total cost of capital request should not exceed $5,000.